Khao Lak, Thailand – 8 things to do by Paul and Carole

 7. Get your fix of home cooking and sport in Khao Lak

 Paul is a Spurs fan so we always have to suss out where he can catch the match.
 We were recommended Walkers Inn which we found at the lower end of Khao Lak.
-With multiple screens, showing English premiership football, and also rugby for those betting on rugby.
+With multiple screens, showing English premiership football, and also rugby.

 This is also where we got our English food fix.
 We love Thai food but after a while we do crave gravy.
 Seeing pasty with chips and gravy, pork loin chops and proper english bangers on the menu made us very happy!
 We were not disappointed, the food was spot on.